vishvAsa/vedAH_yajuH/taittirIyam/saMhitA/keith/4_THE_PILING_OF_THE_FIRE_ALTAR.md

 title = "4 THE PILING OF THE FIRE ALTAR"

 +++
-## I The Placing of the Fire in the Fire-pan
+## 1 The Placing of the Fire in the Fire-pan
 ### 01
 #### a
 Yoking mind first,